-Subsequently, on January 17, 2020, CVCS launched a Tender Offer and a Consent Solicitation for all or a portion of the principal of the 144A/Reg S Notes due July 2022 and coupon of 9.75%.
+On January 17, 2020, CVCS launched a Tender Offer and a Consent Solicitation for all or a portion of the principal of the 144A/Reg S Notes due July 2022 and a coupon of 9.75%.
 The repurchase offer would be contingent on the condition of a new bond issue in the international market that would allow obtaining the resources to carry out the repurchase and the request for the elimination of covenants would materialize if more than 51% of the principal of the current Notes were repurchased.
-The repurchase offer was launched at a price of US\$1,055 per US\$1,000 of principal of these Notes applicable during the Early Tender Time extending through January 31, 2020 and at a price of US\$1,005 per US\$1,000 principal of the Notes applicable in the final maturity period of the repurchase offer which ran through February 14, 2020.
-During the early participation period , US\$154,035,000 of the principal of these notes was received.
-The principal repurchases offer Notes maturing 2022 in the repurchase offer corresponded to 47.6% of the US325,000,000 current as of December 31, 2019.
+The repurchase offer was launched at a price of US\$1,055 per US\$1,000 of the principal of these Notes applicable during the Early Tender Time extending through January 31, 2020, and at a price of US\$1,005 per US\$1,000 principal of the Notes applicable in the final maturity period of the repurchase offer which ran through February 14, 2020.
+During the early participation period,

+US\$154,035,000 of the principal of the Notes maturing in 2022 was repurchased and then in the final maturity period, an additional US\$650,000 of the principal of these notes was received.
+The principal repurchases of the Notes maturing 2022 in the repurchase offer corresponded to 47.6% of the US325,000,000 current as of December 31, 2019.

-Once the early repurchase period concluded, CVCS decided to conduct a new issuance of ordinary notes under the 144A/Reg S format in the international capital market with a maturity date on February 7th, 2025, for an amount of US300,000,000 with a coupon of 8.875% and yield of 9%.
+Once the early repurchase period concluded, CVCS decided to conduct a new issuance of ordinary notes under the 144A/Reg S format in the international capital market with a maturity date of February 7th, 2025, for an amount of US300,000,000 with a coupon of 8.875% and yield of 9%.
 The new Notes pay interest due semi-annually on February 7 and August 7 of each year, beginning August 7, 2020.
-The proceeds from this issue were used to repurchase the Notes under the repurchase offer referred to above, to refinance existing debt under the ECP Program and the surplus to company's general-purpose.
+The proceeds from this issue were used to repurchase the Notes under the repurchase offer referred to above, to refinance existing debt under the ECP Program, and the surplus to the company's general purpose.
 Once the fulfillment of this debt management operation was carried out on February 7, 2020, the new current principal of the Notes with a coupon of 9.75% and maturity in 2022 is US164,150,000.